 A smaller supported language list, documented at Adobe's official support pages.
 If your language is not on it, you have no built-in option.

 You are already paying for Creative Cloud.
-CaptionX gives you a free monthly caption quota on top of that — no extra subscription, no credit card, no trial period that expires.
+CaptionX gives you free caption generations on top of that — no extra subscription, no credit card, no trial period that expires.
 You install the plugin, generate captions, and upgrade only if your volume demands it.

 There is no financial reason not to try CaptionX.
 The question is only whether it produces better output for your workflow than what you already have.
 The answer to that takes five minutes to find out — for free.